 Single members, of course, cannot move their girl/boyfriends at government expense, nor will they be allowed to live off-base (even at their own expense) at job training locations.
 If the job training is less than 20 weeks, a married person can still elect to move his/her dependents (at his/her own expense), but would (usually) be allowed to live with them off base.

 All of the services have regulations which require military members to provide adequate support to their dependents.
 While in basic training and job school, you're being provided a housing allowance for the sole purpose of providing a place to live for your dependent family members.
 If your spouse makes an official complaint to your commander that you are failing or refusing to provide financial support, you could be disciplined or at least called into the Commander's office.

 While one doesn't want to think about divorce when they are anxious to get married, divorce is a real possibility.
-At least a 50% possibility not matter what your career is.
+There is at least a 50% possibility not matter what your career is.
 Military members should be aware that there is a special law that applies to them when it comes to divorce and retirement pay.
-The Uniformed Services Former Spouse Protection Act allows any state court to treat your FUTURE military retired pay as joint property, to be divided with your spouse, in the event of a divorce.
+The Uniformed Services Former Spouses' Protection Act (USFSPA) allows any state court to treat your FUTURE military retired pay as joint property, to be divided with your spouse, in the event of a divorce.
 But you should read the link about it as it only pertains to 20+ year retired members and the percentage is not necessarily half - depends on how much time in service you had married to your spouse.